Roads policing protecting cyclists - with half the budget?

 More to do with less

 Cycling UK's evidence and submissions to the TSC identified the 37% reduction in traffic officer numbers in England and Wales (E&W) in the ten years up to March 2014, during which period overall police numbers had fallen by only 3.5%.
 There have of course been variations regionally and between different police forces, but the 43 police forces in E&W and the single forces in Scotland and Northern Ireland all face a similar problem: more to do with less money.

 According to the National Audit Office, the funding to Police and Crime Commissioners (PCC) in E&W decreased by £2.3 billion (25%) in real terms between 2010-11 and 2015-16.
 The PCCs have had to make the difficult choices about where they wield the axe, and which services are cut.
 They receive no guidance on this, as the Government suggested in their response to the TSC report, that decisions about the allocation of resources and how traffic offences are enforced are matters for PCCs and Chief Constables, not them.

-Last year, prior to the PCC elections, Cycling UK sought a commitment from the candidates that they would treat 'Road Crime as Real Crime' and that they would increase both the resources they allocated to roads policing and the numbers of traffic officers.
-The response from many was that they desperately wanted to, but didn't know which services to cut instead, and alarmingly, the traffic police cuts are continuing.
+Prior to the PCC elections last year, Cycling UK sought a commitment from the candidates that they would treat 'Road Crime as Real Crime' and that they would increase both the resources they allocated to roads policing and the numbers of traffic officers.
+The response from many was that they desperately wanted to, but didn't know which services to cut instead and, alarmingly, the traffic police cuts are continuing.